 Sprinter and Leader.
 Participants were also introduced to: Sport for Development and Peace; and Sport delivering the UN 2030 Sustainable Development Goals.

-As part of updating the Youth Charter’s Digital Offer, we began work on the YC Community Campus Digital Portal Project Management Platform (Community Campus Portal).
+As part of updating the Youth Charter’s Digital Offer, we began work on the YC Community Campus Portal - Project Management Platform (Community Campus Portal).
 The new Community Campus Portal builds on the development of our Social Coach Leadership Programme between 2015 and 2018 with funding from the Sport England Active Communities

 Grant.
 This Community Campus model, cultural framework and impact matrix provides a multi agency stakeholder collaborative approach that delivers effective and efficient use of resources with sustainable impact that will be used to take forward our National and Global Call to Actions.